survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 ## Setting Up Webpack

 On the webpack side, *react-hot-loader* requires an additional entry it uses to patch the running application.
-It is important the new entry runs first as otherwise the setup fails to work reliably:
+It's important the new entry runs first as otherwise the setup fails to work reliably:

 **webpack.config.js**